cferdinandi/adventure/content/rules.md

 Depending on the skills of the players and the difficulty of the challenges they're facing, it can be interesting to add *non-player characters* into the game.

-These are characters that the *Guide* creates and controls.
+These are characters that the *Game Master* creates and controls.
 They can be friends, foes, or somewhere in-between.

 *Non-player characters* can provide critical information that players aren't picking up on, give them misinformation to send them on a bonus encounter, jump in to provide extra fire power for an epic battle, or thwart their efforts if they're finding an adventure too easy.

+They could be shopkeepers who can sell useful items to the players in exchange for favors or gold.
+Or they might be inn keepers who provide a place to rest before a big campaign.

 Use *non-player characters* as much or as little as needed to keep the game fun and interesting.